raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

 mi hijo es de la misma edad que el tuyo
     = `My son is THE SAME AGE AS yours`

-mas o menos = sort of `The project is sort of finished` - `Is he your friend?
+mas o menos = sort of
+    ?
+El proyecto está más o menos terminado : `The project is sort of finished` ? ¿Sois amigos?
+Más o menos.
+Nos llevamos bien, pero no somos muy cercanos. : `Are you friends?
 Sort of.
 We get along, but we're not very close`

 igualmente, de la misma manera
     ?
 Quiero que funcione de la misma manera que el anterior : `I want it to work the same way as the previous one`

-como si fuera una...
+como si fuera/hubiera...
-    = as though/if it <were> `It looks as if it were a good idea` - `It seems as if it were a good idea`
+    = as though/if it <were>
+    ?
+Habla como si fuera el jefe : `He speaks as though he were the boss` ?
+Parece como si hubiera estado lloviendo antes : `It looks as though it were raining earlier` ?
+Me miró como si fuera la última vez que nos veríamos : `She looked at me as though it were the last time we’d meet` ?
+Se comportaron como si todo fuera una broma : `They behaved as though it were all a joke`

-tantos como = as many as `There are as many apples as oranges in the basket`
+tantos como = as many as
+    ?
+Hay tantas manzanas como naranjas en la cesta : `There are as many apples as oranges in the basket`